Hoppe2808/BodySwapUnity/README.md

 The project can now be opened in Unity.

+## Connecting to Photon Fusion
+In order to use the networking functionality of Photon Fusion, you need to create an account on the website https://id.photonengine.com/en-US/Account/SignUp.
+It's free and allows for up to 20 concurrent users on the server at the same time.
+Any more and a paid plan will be needed.

+On the dashboard, create a new App.
+The Photon Type should be "Photon Fusion".
+The rest of the options are arbitrary.

+On the dashboard, copy the App-Id of the newly created App.

+In Unity, navigate to: Assets->Photon->Resources->PhotonAppSettings.

+Here replace the App Id Fusion with the id of the App created in the dashboard.

+The Unity project should now be connected to the Photon cloud service.

 ## Connecting to the exo-skeleton
 In order to use the Unity project with the exo-skeleton arm, they need to be connected to the same network.